vecnas/jiant/README.md

 Global principles Jiant bases on
 --------------------------------
-1) any UI consists of View widgets, every widget is unique being in frames of interface.
+1) any UI consists of View widgets, every widget is unique in frames of interface.
 Examples of View:

     a) ContactListView (represents list of contacts)
     b) NewContactView (screen or widget for new contact creation)